synamedia-senza/unified-player/README.md

 - **moveToLocalPlayback(): Promise<void>**: Moves playback to the local player.
 - **moveToRemotePlayback()**: Moves playback to the remote player.

-# VideoManager

-The `VideoManager` class acts as a higher-level controller that manages the `UnifiedPlayer` instance.
-It provides a simplified interface for initializing the player, loading media, and controlling playback.
-The `VideoManager` class abstracts the details of interacting directly with the `UnifiedPlayer`, making it easier to integrate video playback functionality into an application.

 ## Key Responsibilities

 - **Initialization**: Initializes the `UnifiedPlayer` with a given video element.